Broker Check

 Balance All the Rest

-Now, you can turn your attention to the other goals on your mind: a home purchase, higher education for your children, or that new car your heart is set on.
+Now, you can turn your attention to the other goals on your mind: a home purchase, higher education for your children, or anything else your heart is set on.

 Any goals that you intend to reach within 12 to 18 months should be funded with savings in a bank account.
 Stocks are too unpredictable to be useful investments for short-term goals.